JoeMarian/Object-Detection-Using-OpenCV-Keras-Python/README.md

 - Thanks to the developers of OpenCV, Keras, and TensorFlow for their amazing libraries.
 - Special thanks to the creators of the ResNet50 model for providing a powerful pre-trained model for object recognition.

-## Contact

-For any inquiries or support, please contact saranmass234@gmail.com

 ---